confluentinc/vscode/README.md

 1. Open VS Code.

-1. Click [here](vscode://confluentinc.vscode-confluent) to automatically install the extension, or follow these steps:
+1. Click [here](vscode://confluentinc.vscode-confluent) to install the extension automatically, or follow these steps:

 1. In the VS Code sidebar, click **Extensions**.